Domino Sugar Refinery: Pan, Filter, and Finishing House

-The extant structure of the refinery consists of the Pan, Filter, and Finishing House (also known simply as the Refinery), a New York City designated landmark designed by Theodore Havemeyer, Thomas Winslow, and J. E. James.
+The extant structure of the refinery consists of the Pan, Filter, and Finishing House (also known as the Refinery building), a New York City designated landmark designed by Theodore Havemeyer, Thomas Winslow, and J. E. James.
 The building is at 292 Kent Avenue between South 2nd and South 3rd streets.

 Form and facade

 The 10-story pan house and Finishing House sections are 130 ft tall, while the 13-story filter house section is 155 ft tall, including a chimney.
 These structures are interconnected and measured 250 ft north–south by 150 ft west–east.
 The Pan, Filter, and Finishing House was one of the tallest buildings in Brooklyn when finished, rivaling the heights of early skyscrapers in Lower Manhattan's Financial District.

 The Pan, Filter, and Finishing House is made mostly of reddish brick, which are 4 ft thick on the lower stories and 2 ft thick on the upper stories.
 The massing has no setbacks, though the facade has decorative elements on the upper stories.
 On the eastern facade, along Kent Avenue, there are vertical brick pilasters.
 On the western facade, facing the East River, the facade contains bricks that are recessed to form patterns such as chevrons and polygons.
 In some places, bluestone was used in belt courses and keystones.
 Most of the windows have brick arches.
 The building was fueled by coal, which required a 155 ft chimney to ventilate safely.
 The chimney was among the region's tallest when the Pan, Filter, and Finishing House was built.
 The top section of the chimney was expanded in the 1920s using curved brick.
 To deliver coal to the refinery, American Sugar used ten coal barges, each with a capacity of between 750 and 1250 ST.

 Vishaan Chakrabarti of Practice for Architecture and Urbanism designed a conversion of the building in 2017.
 The plans include adding a new glass facade with a barrel vault behind the existing, landmarked walls of the Pan, Filter, and Finishing House.
 The glass roof was originally proposed to be 224 ft high, but plans for the structure were modified in 2019, calling for a glass roof 235 ft tall.
+The new structure rises 15 stories to the barrel vault, and a penthouse measuring 30 ft tall is placed immediately below the vault.
+The shape of the roof was inspired by the arched window openings that are placed throughout the original facade.
+A reviewer for the Financial Times wrote in 2023 that the Refinery building was "an object from another age, a time when Brooklyn was a place of production rather than consumption".